amandeepsandhu13/employee-payroll-tracker/README.md

 ## Modified the starter code

 # When click on the add button it prompts to enter employee first name, last name and salary only in number format.

-following is the screenshot for to get data prompts:

 # There is 'collectEmployees' return employeesArray and it asks for the employee data. then if want add another employee again it will prompt to get another employee data.